brevent/Brevent/README.md

 See [DEVELOP.md](DEVELOP.md).
 According WTFPL, you're free to modify codes.

 However, please change name if you modify codes.

 Since 2.1.5, you cannot name app as Brevent, nor Βrevent or so.

+Since 2.1.6, you cannot use Brevent's package name.

+Currently, default name and package name is `Nrevent`, means `Not Brevent`.

 # 中文